 I recently saw a friend asking for podcast suggestions on Facebook, and it inspired me to do a more formal review of the best personal finance podcasts out there in case you’re looking to supplement your own listening with some sensible financial advice.
 Holy moly – I had no idea what a rabbit hole I was heading down with that idea.
 There are so many personal finance podcasts out there!
 I started with some “best of” lists to find some of the most well-known podcasts, and gave each one a listen.
 I listened to at least three episodes of each one listed below, to give them all a fair shot.
 Here’s my take on eight top podcasts:

-Better Off with Jill Schlesinger
+Jill on Money with Jill Schlesinger

 I love this podcast.
 It’s one of my overall favorites and I get happy when I see a new episode show up in my podcast feed.
 Jill is smart, funny, blunt, and irreverent.
-The podcast is about 45 minutes once a week, where she typically interviews a guest and then takes a listener call to give them advice about their particular situation, plus a bonus listener call of the week, about 10-15 minutes.
+The podcast is about 45 minutes once a week, where she typically interviews a guest and then takes a listener call to give them advice about their particular situation, plus a bonus listener call of the week of about 10-15 minutes.

 Money Girl’s Quick and Dirty Tips for a Richer Life